MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 4. On the **Communication** FastTab, enter address and contact information for the bank.

    > [!NOTE]
    > You must fill in the **Country/Region Code** field.
 If the field is blank, you can't export payments for the account.
+Also, the country/region must have a valid ISO Code.

 5. On the **Posting** FastTab, in the **Currency Code** field, specify the currency for the bank account.